Pety99/cf-worker-wait-until-demo/README.md

 To observe background work, tail logs in the dev console output.
 The response will return immediately while the logs appear shortly after.

+## Diagram

+An Excalidraw diagram illustrating the flow for both endpoints is included: [cf-workers-wait-until-diagram.excalidraw](./cf-workers-wait-until-diagram.excalidraw).
+Open it in Excalidraw (for example, the [Excalidraw web app](https://excalidraw.com)) to view or edit.

 ## Notes

 - `ctx.waitUntil()` extends the lifetime of the Worker to finish the provided Promise after the response is returned, as described in the official docs: [Context (ctx) API](https://developers.cloudflare.com/workers/runtime-apis/context/).